Do you have debt that you’re just dying to be free of?

 Here are the exact things that we’ve personally done to exponentially increase our income flows:

-If you have the energy to teach English to little Chinese kids, than teaching through something like VIPKid is a PERFECT fit for you.
-My wife works with a company called VIPKid, and she makes a full time living teaching online.
+If you have the energy to teach English to young Chinese kids, then teaching through something like VIPKid is a PERFECT fit for you.
+My wife works with VIPKid, and she’s able to make a full time living teaching online, or a substantial side income.

 You have the freedom to choose how much, or how little you want to work, so it gives you the flexibility to fit this in as a side gig.
-She started at $19/hour, so it can be a decent way to make extra cash!
+She started at $19/hour, and is already up to $21/hour now, so it can be a decent way to make extra cash!
 VIPKid is the one we use, but there are many other options.
 Just be aware: VIPKid (unlike some others) requires you to at least have a degree, though no experience is required.
 And it can be tough to find an ideal time to do classes because of time zone differences.
-With your students being in China, most ideal class times are in very early morning hours.
+With your students being in China, most ideal class times are in very early morning hours unless you live in the eastern hemisphere.

 Believe it or not, there are people out there who are making a full time living through blogging.
 It can take a lot of work to learn, and succeed at, but the income rewards for people who stick with it are MASSIVE.